 Chandra = moon, Has = laugh; literally "the laughter of the moon".
 That doesn't make all that much sense to me.
 Maybe the name refers to the shape of a crescent moon that resembles a smile and could appear to resemble a curved scimitar.
 Nowadays it would probably be called "smiley".

-Brahma.
-Each time he sliced his head off a new head arose thus enabling him to
+Each time he sliced his head off a new head arose thus enabling him to continue his penance.

 Most regular humans would have problems to emulate that feat but the movie "Men in black" shows how it is done.

 Claíomh Solais means "Sword of Light".